aasisodiya/go/golang-general/golang-basics/README.md

 > [Click here](https://play.golang.org/p/tB51QPoIsk5) to edit/run the code

 When you run the above code you will notice that you don't get any output.
-That is because main go routine didn't knew it had to wait for the other goroutine to finish execution.
+That is because main go routine didn't knew, it had to wait for the other goroutine to finish execution.
 So for our go routine to execute we have different ways:

 - By Pausing using `time.Sleep(1*time.Second)`, **This is not recommended in real programs and should be avoided**
 - By using Wait Group, for which we use `"sync"` package